Debate deepens over Trump's re-election chances

 WASHINGTON – The grand jury indictment of former President Donald Trump has intensified debate over his re-election prospects heading into the 2024 presidential primary season.

-Trump, who declared his intent to run again for the White House last November, remains the front-runner among potential GOP candidates including Florida Gov. Ron DeSantis, and among declared candidates such as former South Carolina governor and former U.N.
-Ambassador Nikki Haley, according to recent polls.
-But the reported criminal indictment handed down by a Manhattan grand jury Thursday could erode some of his support, according to political analysts.
+Trump, who declared his intent to run again for the White House last November, has been the front-runner among potential GOP candidates including Florida Gov. Ron DeSantis, and among declared candidates such as former South Carolina governor and former U.N.
+Ambassador Nikki Haley, in recent polls.
+But the criminal indictment handed down by a Manhattan grand jury Thursday could erode some of his support, according to political analysts.

 “There will be certain people for whom this will reinforce their loyalty to Trump, and there will be certain Republicans who have already decided to move on from Trump who will use this to convince others to support other candidates,” said David Greenberg, a Rutgers University history professor and author of several books on the American presidency.

-Trump’s stalwart supporters insist an indictment would only galvanize support behind the ex-president, particularly by those who believe Manhattan District Attorney Alvin Bragg is politicizing his office by pursuing Trump’s prosecution over hush money payments made to adult entertainer Stormy Daniels prior to the 2016 presidential election.
+Trump’s stalwart supporters insist the indictment will only galvanize support behind the ex-president, particularly by those who believe Manhattan District Attorney Alvin Bragg is politicizing his office by pursuing Trump’s prosecution over hush money payments made to adult entertainer Stormy Daniels prior to the 2016 presidential election.

 John Jay LaValle, a former Suffolk GOP chairman who served as a Trump campaign surrogate in 2016 and 2020, said in a phone interview that last year’s midterm elections showed public safety remained a top issue for voters as Republicans picked up three New York House seats on a platform that focused on tackling increasing crime rates.
 By choosing to prosecute Trump for financial crimes, Bragg is feeding into concerns raised by Republicans who contend the DA should prioritize prosecuting violent crimes, LaValle told Newsday.